The Best Tips for a Trip to Papua New Guinea

 Accommodation options: From hotels to homestays

 In Papua New Guinea, a fascinating range of accommodation options awaits you, far beyond conventional choices.
-In addition to classic hotels, you can stay in so-called "eco-lodges," offering an intense nature experience.
+In addition to classic hotels, you can stay in so-called "eco-lodges," offering an intense Nature experience.
 These accommodations are often located off the usual tourist paths and characterized by their sustainable construction and operation.
 They are ideal for travelers who value environmental protection while enjoying the pristine beauty of Papua New Guinea.

 Another authentic option is staying in community-runs or homestays operated by local families.
 This type of accommodation allows you to immerse yourself deeply in the culture and daily life of the locals.
 Often, these stays include homemade meals that bring you closer to the region's culinary diversity.
 By staying in homestays, you also directly support the local economy and promote sustainable tourism.

 For those seeking the ultimate adventure, mobile camping tours are available.
 This type of travel allows you to stay in spectacular and often remote locations, from the highland savannas to the tropical coastal regions.
 Equipped with sturdy tents and all necessary gear, experienced guides lead you through some of the most fascinating landscapes Papua New Guinea has to offer.
-Such tours are an excellent way to experience the country's breathtaking nature up close while maintaining the flexibility for individual explorations.
+Such tours are an excellent way to experience the country's breathtaking Nature up close while maintaining the flexibility for individual explorations.

 Transport: From Airplane to Pirogue